 Traffic Light infringement notices

-New Zealand Police can issue a $150 infringement notice if you:
+New Zealand Police can issue a $150 infringement notice if drivers:

-- Failed to stop at a red signalised traffic light.
+- fail to stop at a red traffic light

-- Failed to stop at a yellow/amber signalised traffic light (unless you are so close to the intersection that you can't stop safely).
+- fail to stop at a yellow/amber signalised traffic light if safe to do so.

 For more information check out the official New Zealand Road Code.